 One can easily identify the expected left/right split on the topics listed above.
 Regarding the topic of Trump’s job performance, the right thinks it’s just fine and the left says it’s awful.

-On the right, these potential outcomes for their side on there topics are viewed as bad all around.
-A bad economy plus the fact that it hurts Trump’s reelection chances is a double whammy.
-On the right, deep distrust of the media causes that issue to be lumped in with the economy and the election, causing many to believe that media coverage of the coronavirus is intended to hurt the economy and Trump’s reelection chances.
+On the right, these potential outcomes for their side on these topics are viewed as bad all around.
+A bad economy plus the fact that it hurts Trump’s re-election chances is a double whammy.
+On the right, deep distrust of the media causes that issue to be lumped in with the economy and the election, causing many to believe that media coverage of the coronavirus is intended to hurt the economy and Trump’s re-election chances.

 On racial/ethnic discrimination, the left sees a big problem in the fact that people are exhibiting prejudice against anyone who is or looks Asian.
 On immigration, the right is using the global spread of the disease to advocate for stricter immigration restrictions in general.

 The inclusion of these political topics therefore introduces left-right divides into coronavirus articles.
 Most news readers conflate all issues within an article, though, and don’t mentally separate the non-partisan coronavirus facts from the related partisan topics.
 As a result, there are now entire conflicting left-right narratives related to coronavirus facts themselves.
 These conflicting narratives are causing people of different political orientations to take different levels of precaution, which is nuts.

 People should be taking precautions based on the facts, not on the divergent left-right narratives.
 Some people are irrational and will over- or under-react no matter what, even if they are only over- or under-reacting based on the facts.
 But it is especially dangerous in this case if people under-react based on a particular widespread partisan narrative.